 Why it matters?
 Water is a critical resource and the source of life in communities and the natural environment.
 It is also key in the operation of data centres where using water for cooling delivers significant energy savings and reductions in carbon emissions.
-WATER Water availability is limited in many APJ regions, and any u use of water must be sustainable.
-MANAGEMENT How does AirTrunk manage this?
-Water is applied consciously in the design and operation of carbon reduction.
-AirTrunk has implemented strategies ar require water. of our data centres to deliver significant energy savings and nd key design guidelines around heat rejection systems that This follows the below key principles: Principle 1: Using water to minimise carbon.
-Principle 2: Using water sustainably in the local context and aligning with Water Stress Limits (WSL).11 Principle 3: Using water productively to save energy using minimum Water Productivity Thresholds (WPT).12 le note that similar efforts are ongoing in the industry notably from the Climate Neutral Data Centre Pact (CNDCP) in Turope.
-We are encouraged to see that our guidelines significantly align with the emerging framework under CNDCP.
-What is our commitment?
-To optimise water productivity through water conservation strategies for all operating data centre sites across What are our Performance and Future Target(s)?
+WATER Water availability is limited in many APJ regions, and any use of water must be sustainable.
+How does AirTrunk manage this? of our data centres to deliver significant energy savings and nd key design guidelines around heat rejection systems that This follows the below key principles: Principle 1: Using water to minimise carbon.
+Principle 2: Using water sustainably in the local context and aligning with Water Stress Limits (WSL).11 Principle 3: Using water productively to save energy using minimum Water Productivity Thresholds (WPT).12 We note that similar efforts are ongoing in the industry notably from the Climate Neutral Data Centre Pact (CN Europe.
+We are encouraged to see that our guidelines significantly align with the emerging framework under C What is our commitment? • To optimise water productivity through water conservation strategies for all operating data centre sites across APJ.
+What are our Performance and Future Target(s)?
 FY22 PERFORMANCE Undertook initiatives in SYD1 and MEL1 for improved water efficiency.
 Established the relationship between water and electricity consumption and developed water productivity thresholds.
 Annual average WUE of 0.84.13 Achieved FY22 WUE of 0.59 for SYD1 and MEL1 compared to 0.73 WUE reported in FY21.
 WPT estimated at 20-40 kWh/m3 range across the portfolio.
 FUTURE TARGET(S) Reduce WUE in SYD1 and MEL1 sites through optimisation initiatives.
 Use water productively when it exceeds our water productivity thresholds.
 Align deployment of new heat rejection systems with local water stress limits.
 Include a water metric in our Green Financing Framework.
 Who manages this at AirTrunk?
 Water is managed across the lifecycle of our data centres.
-Our dedicated engineering team manages water under the e leadership of AirTrunk's Chief Technology Officer, with ongoing support from engineering and operations teams.
+Our dedicated engineering team manages water under the ongoing support from engineering and operations teams.
 Which SDGs does it contribute to?